Frequently-asked Questions

 To deliver a real R2R experience online, we need to use a sophisticated ‘event platform’ which is expensive to licence, and requires a lot of time to learn and to set up correctly.
 We also need to hire audio-visual specialists to ensure that the content is delivered effectively online, and that all participants can be fully involved.
 Furthermore, while we get a wonderful (no cost) contribution from all our Board members, speakers and moderators, we are incurring additional costs in planning, training, rehearsal and support for online delivery, to ensure that they can be really effective in an online environment.

 When looking at the discounted prices of some other online events, compared with their physical counterparts, people need to consider whether the duration and content is equivalent, and whether the organisers are making a significant investment in online communications.
-We think that the online R2R Conference that we are planning will deliver the same value, will incur the similar costs and needs to be close to the same price as the physical Conference.
+We think that the online and hybrid R2R Conferences delivered the same value, while incurring extra costs, so needed to be the same price as the physical Conference.

 (updated 24 August 2022)

-Why have you moved from Monday-Tuesday to Tuesday-Wednesday?
+Why did you move from Monday-Tuesday to Tuesday-Wednesday?

 The first reason is that we have always found the logistics of getting set up on a Sunday to make sure we are completely ready for Monday morning slightly challenging, as we don’t have full access to the venue and AV resources.
 With a hybrid conference, there was an even greater need to make sure that the set-up would be ready and that all the technology would be working.
-So we decided to use the Monday for preparation, and it will remain a big online rehearsal day for us.
+So we decided to use the Monday for preparation, and it will remain an important set-up day for us.

 Secondly, another event decided to move its dates to the weekend just before the normal R2R dates, running on until the Monday, creating an unhelpful overlap with R2R’s well-established schedule.
 So we decided to shift our dates to reduce this overlap.
 Unfortunately, they then moved their dates again, late in 2020, to be Mon-Thu, now completely overlapping with us.
 Fortunately, in 2021 they graciously moved to a non-overlapping timescale.